 Limit the storage of data on laptops and other mobile devices

-- Discourage (and prohibit, where appropriate) employees from storing personal and/or confidential data on laptops and other mobile devices that can be easily lost or stolen.
+- Discourage (and prohibit, where appropriate) employees from storing personal and/or confidential data on laptops and other mobile devices.
+Such devices are at greater risk of being lost or stolen.

-- If storing personal data on a laptop or mobile device, ensure that the device’s storage (eg HDD or SSD) is encrypted and that the device itself is protected with a strong password or biometric security such as a fingerprint.
+- If you must store personal data on a laptop or mobile device, ensure that the device’s storage (eg HDD or SSD) is encrypted and that the device itself is protected with a strong password or biometric security such as a fingerprint.

-- Be wary of over-hyped new security measures that can, in reality, be easily compromised such as facial recognition technology that can be bypassed with a photograph.
+- Be wary of unproven new security measures that could be easily compromised.

 Install virus protection to safeguard information stored on computer

-- Computers connected to the internet should also be protected from unauthorised access with a security 'firewall'.
+- Computers connected to the internet should also be protected from any unauthorised person attempting to access it with a security 'firewall'.

 Dispose of old files and computers containing confidential information in a secure fashion